hlissner/lb6-actions/actions/Screenshot.lbaction/README.md

 and pass it to LaunchBar for further SendTo processing.
 The bundled actions don't do the second part.

+**New:** If you invoke this action with alt/option down, the image will be processed through ImageAlpha and/or ImageOptim; if either or both are available.

 A few actions that may go hand-in-hand with this one:

 * [Send to Cubeupload](https://github.com/hlissner/launchbar6-scripts/tree/master/actions/Send%20to%20Cubeupload.lbaction)